imen-trabelsi/imen-trabelsi.github.io/_pages/services.md

 ---
-layout: archive
+layout: single  # Use the layout you prefer
 title: "Services"
 permalink: /services/
-author_profile: true
 ---

 ## Reviews